 Specifically, I am in favor of the bill that Sen. Dianne Feinstein is proposing to the 113th Congress.
 That bill is basically the same as the one that was signed into law by President Clinton in 1994 and then expired in 2004.

 Surely something needs to be done.
 For many years now the U.S. has averaged nearly 11,000 homicides per year by firearms.
 That is over 30 per day!
-That is more people shot to death every day of the year than were murdered on that terrible morning in Newtown, CT, on Dec.
+That is more people shot to death every day of the year than were murdered on that terrible morning in Newtown, Conn., on Dec.
 14. Perhaps most of the daily homicides are not innocent children—but some of them are.

 But I am not optimistic that meaningful gun control will soon be enacted.
 Both the power of the National Rifle Association (NRA) and the opposition by owners of firearms are likely too strong for new gun-limiting legislation to be passed.
 I hope I am wrong.